mkner/robo-time/docs/about.rst

 **robo-clocks**

-Clocks, timing, and timestamp functionality used in mobile robotics and other applications
+Clocks, timing, and timestamp functionality for mobile robotics and other applications

-* Provides three important clocks: Uptime Clock, System Clock, World Clock (NTP/UTC)
+* Three important clocks: Uptime Clock, System Clock, and World Clock (NTP/UTC)

 * Intuitive commands for basic uptime, timedate and timestamping outputs

 * Interface is available in both command line mode and functional output mode for source code

 * Output formats have commonly used options and forms that allow easy and flexible reformatting for specific requirements.

-.